rethinkdb/horizon-docs/api/collection.md

 // get all messages with an ID over 100, sorted messages.order("id").above({id: 100}).fetch();

-// the same as above, but using the integer shorthand for ID messages.order("id").above(100).fetch();
+// the same as above, but using the shorthand for fetching by document ID messages.order("id").above(100).fetch();

 // get all messages with an ID between 101 and 200, sorted